 If you can, choose something with a story behind it.
 A narrative can deliver just as much evidence, but with more descriptive flair.

-And one final piece of advice: Revise, Revise, Revise!!!
+And one final piece of advice: Revision is key!

 Your essay should be so polished that the only danger it poses to your application is its ability to blind readers with its brilliant gleam.
 Start early and revise until you’re confident it is free of errors.
 Revise, revise, revise!

-I welcome any questions you have in the comments section.
-Until next Thursday!
+We welcome any questions in the comments section!